3 Must-visit Medici palaces in Florence

 Pin 3 must-visit Medici Palaces in Florence for later!

-If you would like to visit the Medici Palaces in Florence and other Medici landmarks in the city, do not forget to pin it for later.
+If you would like to visit the Medici Palaces in Florence and their other landmarks in the city, do not forget to pin it for later.

 free travel planner for travel around Tuscany, Italy